sayampradhan/cpp-evolution/README.md

 ---

-# 🔥 My Rules for This Journey
+# 🔥 Engineering Rules I Follow

-1. Solve problems consistently.
-2. Struggle before looking at solutions.
+1. No skipping fundamentals.
+2. No copy-paste learning.
-3. Rewrite solutions from memory.
+3. Rewrite from memory.
-4. Analyze time and space complexity.
+4. Analyze time & space complexity.
+5. Refactor ugly code.
-5. Push clean and optimized code.
+6. Push only clean commits.
-6. Improve every single day.
+7. Think like an engineer, not just a coder.

 ---

-## 📌 Goal

-To master C++ from scratch to advanced system-level programming and develop strong DSA, problem-solving, and engineering thinking.
+## 🧭 Why This Exists

+Most people consume tutorials.

+Few build depth.

+This repository exists to:
+- Build unshakable fundamentals
+- Train algorithmic thinking
+- Develop systems intuition
+- Track visible progress
+- Stay accountable publicly

 ---

+## 🚀 End Vision

+By the end of this journey, I will be able to:

+- Design efficient data structures from scratch
+- Understand memory layout & performance trade-offs
+- Write production-grade C++
+- Build multi-threaded systems
+- Think in algorithms naturally

+---

-💪 This is not just a repository.
+⚔️ This repository is not about solving problems.

-This is my evolution as a programmer.
+It is about building a mind capable of solving anything.